Battle of Kircholm

+The Battle of Kircholm (Note: Salaspilio mūšis; Polish: Bitwa pod Kircholmem; Swedish: Slaget vid Kirkholm) took place on during the Polish–Swedish War (1600–1611) near Kircholm, now Salaspils in Latvia.
+A Swedish expedition besieging Riga was defeated by a smaller Polish–Lithuanian Commonwealth relief force and abandoned the attempt.

 Background

-On 27 September 1605, the Commonwealth and Swedish forces met near the small town of Kircholm (now Salaspils in Latvia, some 18 km south-east of Riga).
-The forces of Charles IX of Sweden were numerically superior and were composed of 10,868 men and 11 cannons.
+On 17 September 1605, the Commonwealth and Swedish forces met near the small town of Kircholm (now Salaspils in Latvia, some 18 km south-east of Riga).
+The forces of Charles IX of Sweden were numerically superior and were composed of 10,868 men and 11 cannon.
 The Swedish army included two western commanders, Frederick of Lüneburg and Count Joachim Frederick of Mansfeld, with a few thousand German and Dutch mercenaries and even a few hundred Scots.

 The Polish Crown declined to raise funds for defence and send troops, only making promises they never fulfilled.
 The army, led by the Great Hetman of Lithuania Jan Karol Chodkiewicz, was tired and starving; however, the soldiers admired their leader.
 He promised to pay army wages from his own fortune, resulting in an influx of recruits from Lithuania.
 The Polish–Lithuanian Commonwealth army under Chodkiewicz was composed of roughly 1,000 infantry and 2,600 cavalry, but only five cannons.
 However, the Polish-Lithuanian forces were well-rested, and their cavalry consisted mostly of superbly trained Winged Hussars, or heavy cavalry armed with lances.
 In contrast, the Swedish cavalry were less-well trained, armed with pistols and carbines, on poorer horses and tired after a long night's march of over 10 km in torrential rain.
 The Polish-Lithuanian forces had a small number of Lithuanian Tatar and Cossack mercenaries, used mostly for reconnaissance.